JoshuaBeh/AI-Image-Generator/README.md

 ## User can view all images and top images
 ![topall6](https://user-images.githubusercontent.com/113414352/227804859-483d8e80-0167-4d8b-baa3-d43539a204f8.gif)

+## Stretch Features
+1. Allow users to change uploaded images with DALL.E 2
+2. Allow users to search for created images
+3. Allow users to search for other users and view their images

 ## Running AI Image Generator on your local machine

 * System Requirements